 A Quicker, More Convenient Way to Restore Smiles

 Have you been told you don’t qualify for traditional dental implants because of a lack of bone density?
-Far too often, patients who experience a weakening jawbone miss out on the opportunity for a complete, fully restored smile.
+Far too often, dental patients who experience a weakening jawbone miss out on the opportunity for a complete, fully restored smile.
 Fortunately, at Complete Dental Care, our team can offer an alternative solution that will give you the smile you deserve.
 With All-On-4 dental implants in Kent, WA, we can safely and effectively replace your missing teeth and offer greater stability and permanence.
 Instead of resorting to a traditional denture, let us give you a smile you can be proud to show off to friends and family.
-Contact our dental office today to find out if you are eligible for treatment.
+Contact our dental office today to find out if you are eligible for All-on-4 dental implant treatment.

 How Do All-On-4 Dental Implants Work?

 If you suffer from a deteriorating jawbone, you may be ineligible for a traditional implant-retained denture.
 Because these often require 6 or more implants to be placed into your jawbone, it can be difficult for dental professionals to find dense enough areas to ensure a successful placement.

 With All-On-4 implants, we can strategically place four dental implants into specified areas of your jawbone, each providing necessary support for your custom-made denture.
 Typically, two implants are positioned at an angle in the back of your jawbone and two towards the front of your mouth.
 This will create an even foundation that readily supports your new smile.

 Am I a Candidate for All-On-4 Dental Implants?